jenningsanderson/oop-design-patterns/README.md

 4. Bridge
 --------

 Decouple an instance from its implementation by abstracting the implementation as well [4].

 5. Strategy
 --------

 Encapsulate each algorithm in a group, making them interchangeable.
 This allows algorithms to vary independently from clients that use them [4].

 6. Template
 --------

+Abstract Class has methods that act as placeholders, concrete implementations override each of these [4].